One-Minute Book Reviews

 http://botd.wordpress.com/2006/11/23/growing-blogs-213/

-One-Minute Book Reviews was the eighth-ranked book review site in the world on Google as of March 28, 2008, when this page was last updated: www.google.com/Top/Arts/Literature/Reviews_and_Criticism/.
+One-Minute Book Reviews was one of the top ten book review sites in the world on Google as of Nov.
+2, 2008: www.google.com/Top/Arts/Literature/Reviews_and_Criticism/.

 Praise for Janice Harayda’s comic novels